Tencent/tgfx/README.md

 node build_tgfx -h
 ```

+## Integration

+We offer concise demos for different platforms, demonstrating the seamless integration of the tgfx
+library into your project.
+For more information, please refer to the README.md documentation within
+each demo directory.
+If you are looking for guidance on API usage, consider exploring the test cases
+found in the `test/` directory.
+They may provide valuable insights and assistance.

 ## Development

 We recommend using CLion IDE on the macOS platform for development.
 After the synchronization, you